SillyTavern/SillyTavern-Docs/Usage/st-script.md

   * Sending a user message to the chat
   * Receiving an AI message in the chat
   * Opening a character or group chat
+  * Provide a custom tool-tip for the quick reply (text displayed when hovering over the quick reply in your UI)

 Commands are executed automatically only if the Quick Replies extension is enabled.